What is a HGX server?

 The modular design and compatibility with different GPUs make HGX servers versatile, capable of supporting a variety of workloads ranging from deep learning and AI training to scientific simulations and data analytics.

-Our HGX servers, the Godì 1.8 range, is based on the latest SXM platform, namely, the SXM5.
+Our HGX servers, the Godì 1.8 range, are based on the latest SXM platform.

 Moreover, replacing or upgrading PCIe GPUs is rather simple, as it involves only the removal of the GPU.
-In contrast, SXM5 GPUs are attached to the chassis using thermal paste, making replacement trickier.
+In contrast, SXM GPUs are attached to the chassis using thermal paste, making replacement trickier.

-However, owing to NVSwitch, SXM5 GPUs deliver superior performance compared to PCIe GPUs, rendering them well-suited for data-intensive workloads across multiple nodes.
+However, owing to NVSwitch, SXM GPUs deliver superior performance compared to PCIe GPUs, rendering them well-suited for data-intensive workloads across multiple nodes.